 Asset protection and homestead laws remain a valuable tool for people seeking protection against creditors and runaway jury awards.
 When it comes to transferring property, however, timing is everything.
 Unfortunately, most people do not engage in asset protection until after they have been sued or incurred a huge debt.
 The doctor that attempts to put his home in a trust the day after he botches a surgery or the father that sells his condo to his son for $10 after he is insolvent and owes the IRS $100,000 generally will find it much more difficult to protect their homes from savvy creditors.

-Brian Mahany, Christopher Ertl and the fraud recovery lawyers at Mahany & Ertl help victims of fraud and Ponzi schemes recover their money, anywhere in the nation or the world.
-Whether you are a business, a bank or an individual, we can help recover your money.
+Attorney Brian Mahany and the fraud recovery lawyers at Mahany Law help victims of fraudulent conveyances and Ponzi schemes recover their money, anywhere in the nation.
+Whether you are a business or an individual, we can help recover your hard earned money.
 Even if you already have a judgment and are unable to collect, we may still be able to help.

 Asset recovery is a unique area of law very different from traditional collections.
-We help victims get back their money even if that money has been hidden offshore or transferred into another person’s name.
-We are a Milwaukee law firm with a national practice and international reach.
+We help victims get back their money even if the debtor’s asset has been transferred into another person’s name.